ryanblakeley/terrafarm-frontend/src/README.md

 > The elements are used by `components` or by other elements.

-An element doesn't do any data fetching and expects data pass via `props`.
+An element doesn't do any data fetching or manipulation and expects data pass via `props`.
 It represents a low-level reuseable component that can be used by different components.
 An element doesn't have state.
 An element expects low-level data.

 An element brings its own styles.
 Optionally it can take class names to override styling (theming).